Smart-IoT-Systems/genesis-uca/CONTRIBUTING.md

     >
     > A paragraph describing what changed and its impact."

-# Issue and Pull Request Labels
+Labels for changes if needed